pluckyporcupine/raylibmosaic/README.md

   ```
   **Important note:** This does not apply to functions that return Color, float3, float16, or Vector2 structs because they are <=8 bytes.

-## raymath and rlgl
+## Other raylib modules

-Bindings have been written for raymath, but have not yet been tested.
-I have not yet written bindings for rlgl.
+There are (poorly tested) raymath and rlgl bindings.
+I have not yet written bindings for any of raylib's other modules.

 All bindings are in raylib.m.